New & Best Montreal Restaurants for 2022

-In no particular order, here is a list of amazing new places to eat in Montreal this summer.
-They’ve recently opened-up and are already getting rave reviews.
-Everything you could possibly crave is in this list: from tacos to pho, from French fine cuisine to delectable vegan, and from Haitian fares to Spanish tapas.
+In no particular order, here is a list of amazing new places treating Montreal with culinary delights.
+They’ve recently opened-up or have been perfecting their technique for just a couple years, but are definitely turning heads with their culinary finesse.
+Everything you could possibly crave is in this list: from tacos to noodles, from fine French cuisine to delicious vegan options, and from Haitian fares to Spanish tapas.
 If you’re ever trying to decide where to spend a great evening in the company of delicious food, this list can help you make the best decision.
 Take a look below for some hints on where to eat, where to drink, and even some suggestions on what to do while you’re in the area.

 Located between Griffintown and Old Montreal, Mélisse serves up simple goodness day round.
 With its roots in brunch, the restaurant is now open for dinner too.
 At Mélisse, you can count on food that is light, fresh and thought out, just like the airy decor.
 Whether you’re having a cup of coffee or a glass of wine, sitting inside or on the spacious terrace – stop by soon.
 The restaurant is a peaceful oasis that serves fresh local food and a moment of rest in the heart of Montreal.

-Escondite is the city’s funky new Mexican restaurant.
-Located on Union street, this taqueria is a party-in-your-mouth stop for all those staying in or passing through downtown Montreal.
-If you’re looking for a little help in the conversation-starter department, Escondite is your friend.
+Escondite is the city’s favourite funky Mexican restaurant.
+Not only is the food fun, if you’re looking for a little help in the conversation-starter department, Escondite is definitely your friend.
 Their décor consists of as many twists as their dishes: images of Mexican wrestlers and neon lights line the walls, and everything from pork and pineapple tacos to smoked meat poutine assemble on plates.
 Escondite translates to “hideout,” which makes sense because hiding out here is an experience you won’t want to miss.
 If you’re still unconvinced, that’s okay: they also offer signature drinks that you can enjoy on their terrace in the summer, making it one of the best places to eat in Montreal.

 Experience vegetarian and vegan dining at its finest–LOV (Local, Organic, Vegetarian) is a fine dining experience without the meat.
 Located in Old Montreal, LOV is a bright, airy restaurant that feels like you’ve stepped into a botanical garden.
 The design is as cozy as it is sleek: wicker chairs hang from the ceiling and terrariums adorn each table.
 They only use the freshest ingredients in their dishes, which pair greatly with their beautifully-presented, zesty cocktails.
 They also offer a list of organic wine and beer.
 LOV is sure to please all customers with any diet, so bring your family, friends, date or anyone else you lov.